UNBCTF/UNBCTF.github.io/docs/blog/posts/training/linux-basics/linux-basics.md

 The `less` command takes input from either stdin or files and allows you to browse that input in a similar interface as the `man` command.
 This is very helpful when browsing large files or large outputs of commands.

-To view a quick description of the basic commands you can use *inside* the `less` command, they are the same as described in the [`man` section](#man).
+To view a quick description of the basic commands, you can use *inside* the `less` command; they are the same as described in the [`man` section](#man).

 #### find

 The `find` command searches for files using the given criteria.
 This command is very powerful and is capable of searching for files based on name, size, text, file owner, and much more.
-It is even capable of executing commands for the matched files.
-Again, `find` could take its own blog post to describe its total functionality.
+It is even capable of executing commands for the matched files. `find` could also take its own blog post to describe its total functionality.

 Examples: